Fokker D.VIII: Postwar

-The Polish Air Force captured 17 aircraft, but only seven (six E.V and one D.VIII) were in airworthy condition.
+The Polish Air Force captured 17 aircraft, but only seven (six E.V and one D.VIII) were in an airworthy condition.
 All were used against Soviet forces in the Polish-Soviet War of 1919–1920.
 Lieutenant Stefan Stec earned the first kill for the Polish Air Force by shooting down a Ukrainian Nieuport 21 fighter on 29 April 1919.
 In 1921, the remaining Fokkers were withdrawn from frontline units and transferred to the Szkoła Obsługi Lotniczej (Air Personnel School) at Poznań-Ławica airfield.